AccelerationNet/css-selectors/README.md

 # css-selectors: a jquery-style dom query language

 CSS-selectors is a query language for finding specific nodes in cxml dom documents and dom sub trees.
+CSS-selectors was written to work with cxml dom documents and elements.
+However, a compatability layer also allows it to work with cxml-stp (by loading :css-selectors-stp first)

 ## API